Home | About USIG | What's New | Events

 • Industrial and provident societies.

-An NGO in any of these categories can qualify as a “charity.”
+An NPO in any of these categories can qualify as a “charity.”
 A charity is eligible for significant tax benefits and, as discussed below, is subject to a series of regulations relevant to an equivalency determination.
+A new incorporated legal structure, available solely for charities, the "charitable incorporated organization," is to be introduced in 2012.

-Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include some churches, which register under the Places of Worship Act and are exempt from registration requirements affecting charities; charities specially incorporated by Royal Charter or by Act of Parliament; political parties; unions; and a legal form introduced in 2005, the community interest company, which involves an asset lock and can be used by social enterprise organizations but not by charities.
+Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include some churches which, if they have annual income under £100,000, are excepted from registration requirements affecting charities; charities specially incorporated by Royal Charter or by Act Parliament; political parties; unions; and a legal form introduced in 2005, the community interest company (CIC).
+They can take the form of a company limited by shares or a company limited by guarantee and involves an asset lock and a cap on dividends in the case of a company limited by shares.
+The CIC must be established for the benefit of the community and can be used by social enterprise organizations but not by charities.

 B. Tax Laws